python/cpython/Doc/library/dataclasses.rst

    of the dataclass is set to that value.
    By default, it is set to the module name of the caller.

-   The *dataclass_factory* is a callable that will be used to create the dataclass.
+   The *decorator* parameter is a callable that will be used to create the dataclass.
    It should take the class object as a first argument and the same keyword arguments as :func:`@dataclass <dataclass>`.
 By default, the :func:`@dataclass <dataclass>` function is used.